chrobaks/Socket.Io-Chat/README.md

 - default.css

-Than do this command again
+Then do this command again
 -> npm run build